liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 the conditions for its fulfillment were lenient.
 After all, all that was needed was for Musica and the others to speak with Emilia directly.

-"As long as we can make it back to Lugunica safely, there's no problem."
+Petra: \[As long as we can make it back to Lugunica safely, there's no problem.\]

 In that sense, the existence of this oath could also be seen as a declaration of Petra’s resolve.
 She would definitely reunite with Subaru and the others, and together, they would all return to the Kingdom.

-Only, there's nothing to be done if Frederica and the others get angry, there were things that Petra needed to reflect on.
+Only, there was nothing to be done if Frederica and the others got angry; there were things that Petra needed to reflect on.

 That was――

-"I just wanted to do something about the expression on the Master's face that said he knew everything, so I suggested making the oath in the same way as his, though it might have been a bit childish…"
+Petra: \[I just wanted to do something about the expression on the Master's face that said he knew everything, so I suggested making the oath in the same way as his, though it might have been a bit childish…\]

 ――But it was worth it, because the look on Roswaal’s face when she made that proposal was truly a masterpiece.